 6 cloves garlic, left whole with skins on

 2 teaspoons Mexican oregano

 vegetable stock or water to completely cover beans plus more during cooking process

-Wash, rinse pick and soak your beans overnight.
-Then add everything into a pot, add a lid and put over a medium heat.
+Wash, rinse, pick and soak your beans overnight.
+When ready to cook, add everything into a heavy bottomed pot then pour in your vegetable stock or water to completely cover the beans, cover with a lid, and place on the hob over a medium heat.
 Bring to the boil, then reduce heat and simmer.
 Cook beans for about an hour, before lifting the lid and giving them a stir.
 Top up with water or stock if needed so as to keep the beans covered in liquid as they cook.

 I like the to let the liquid reduce enough so the top layer of beans is nearly dry for a little texture, but with ample broth still underneath.